Hockey Canada sexual assault scandal: 2018 incidents

+The 2018 World Junior Ice Hockey Championships took place from December 26, 2017, to January 5, 2018.
+The gold-winning Canadian team then attended the Hockey Canada Foundation Gala & Golf event on June 18, 2018, where shortly after, an alleged group assault in London, Ontario, took place.
+Up to eight people were believed to have been involved, and police insisted they had reasonable grounds to believe that five members of the 2018 Canada World Juniors sexually assaulted an unnamed woman in a local hotel room.

-In April 2020, a woman identified as "E.M." filed a statement of claim against Hockey Canada and the Canadian Hockey League (CHL), alleging an incident of sexual assault perpetrated on June 19, 2018 during a Hockey Canada Foundation charity golf event in London, Ontario.
-E.M., who was 20 at the time of the incident, alleged that she had been intoxicated by a defendant identified as "John Doe 1" at a Jack's Bar in London, Ontario, and taken to a room in the London Delta Armouries Hotel.
+In April 2022, a woman identified as "E.M." filed a statement of claim against Hockey Canada and the Canadian Hockey League (CHL), alleging an incident of sexual assault perpetrated on June 19, 2018.
+E.M., who was 20 at the time of the incident, alleged that she had been intoxicated by a defendant identified as "John Doe 1" at Jack's Bar in London, Ontario, and taken to a room in the London Delta Armouries Hotel.
 After engaging in sexual intercourse with John Doe 1, four men entered the room and assaulted E.M.
 The specific players were not identified, but it was stated that the group included members of Canada's gold medal-winning 2018 World Junior Championship team.

 E.M. alleged that Hockey Canada had refused to investigate or reprimand the players in question, and sought C$3.55 million in damages.
-The London Police Service had closed a criminal investigation into the incident in February 2019 without laying charges, but have since reopened it.
+The London Police Service had closed a criminal investigation into the incident in February 2019 without laying charges.
+The investigation was reopened by the London Police Service in the summer of 2022 after news that Hockey Canada paid an undisclosed settlement to the complainant.
+According to the lawsuit, the woman first met the players at a bar in London, Ontario, where a player referred to as John Doe 1 bought her alcoholic drinks.
+The woman became more intoxicated and eventually went to a hotel with John Doe 1.
+Once in John Doe 1's hotel room, the two engaged in sexual acts, where after John Doe 1 invited the rest of the John Doe Defendants into the room without the Plaintiff's knowledge or consent.
+John Doe 1, later identified as Michael McLeod, invited his teammates to the hotel room with a group chat message, "Who wants to be in a three-way quick Room 209, (signed) Mikey."